ziglang/zig/README.md

  * variable declarations and assignment expressions
  * Type checking
+ * loops
+ * labels and goto
  * inline assembly and syscalls
+ * conditional compilation and ability to check target platform and architecture
+ * main function with command line arguments
  * running code at compile time
  * print! macro that takes var args
  * panic! macro that prints a stack trace to stderr in debug mode and calls